Ultravis66/5090-FE-CFD-Simulation/README.md

 **Notes:**
 - Simulated temperatures run ~10 °C higher than public benchmarks.
 Likely causes include conservative boundary conditions, approximate material properties, and simplified contact resistances.
 - Geometry fidelity: Accurate geometry available for fins, fans, enclosure.
 Vapor chamber/heat pipes (may not perfectly match FE dimensions).
-GPU die and PCB geometry are estimated from teardown references.
+GPU die and PCB geometry are estimated from teardown references and simplified to 2 parts.
 - Power mapping: 450 W die / 150 W board used as a first-order split.
 With detailed PCB and package geometry, power would be allocated per component (die, VRAM packages, VRM stages) with appropriate surface fluxes and contact conductance.
+- Radiation was also modeled on a steady-state simulation using MRF for the fans with no measurable change in die temperatures